mirkashi/JavaScript-course/README.md

 # Monday
 <h6>Date:16/09/2025</h6>
-<p>1- Learn About functions and their uses.
+<p>1- Learn About functions and their uses.</br>
-2- function types and their working styles.
+2- function types and their working styles.</br>
-3- parametes in functions and their uses.
+3- parametes in functions and their uses.</br>
+4- Object in functions and object works in functions.</br>
+5- Array uses in functions and learn aboutmore functins.

 </p>